marcosjom/sys-thinstream-src/README.md

 ```
 cd sys-thinstream-src
 make thinstream-server
+make thinstream-server NB_LIB_SSL_SYSTEM=1 NB_LIB_LZ4_SYSTEM=1
 ```

+The first `make` command will embed the dependencies into the executable from its source, the second will link to the libraries installed on the current system.

 Check each project's `Makefile` and `MakefileProject.mk` files, and the [MakefileFuncs.mk](https://github.com/marcosjom/sys-nbframework-src?tab=readme-ov-file#makefilefuncsmk) to understand the `make` process, including the accepted flags and targets.